Masks are highly recommended.

-You are in a special category and will be required to obey certain rules and policies related to your use of Concurrent Enrollment.
+If so, you are in a special category and will be required to meet certain Open Campus requirements.

 - All campus debts must be paid in full.
 Failure to report outstanding balances on campus may result in application denial.